Ushasri: Career

 He was the first person to give a running commentary on the occasion of Krishna Pushkaras in Vijayawada.
 It was grand success.
 So many people came to visit Vijayawada just looking for Ushasri, rather than for Pushkara Snanam.
 It was told by Sriramana, author of Mithunam story.
 His voice is incomparable.

 Ushasri faced troubles while he was working in the All India Radio, Hyderabad station.
 There he suffered from colleagues.
 The well-known poet Devulapalli Krishna Sastri wanted Ushasri to be removed from All India Radio.
 "If ushasri is in AIR, we should close the station.
 Immediately remove him from the job."
 Balantrapu Rajanikantharao, the station director, recognised the greatness of Ushasri and immediately sent him to Vijayawada station.

 He translated the speeches of Rajaji and gave a running commentary on the visit of Lal Bahadur Sastri to Hyderabad.
 While he was young, he was blessed by Sridhara Venkaiah, who is famous in astronomy.
 He said that Ushasri would be popular by his voice. ("You will live with your mouth").

+Family

 Ushasri's wife is Madhunapantula Vyasa Venkata Satyavati, who is the cousin of Madhunapantula Satyanarayana Sastry, residents of Pallepalem, near Yanam.
 Ushasri has four daughters.
 Dr. Gayatri, who is a professional ayurvedic doctor, giving programmes in Etv, SVBC.
-Padmavathi who is working as a teacher for 25 years, in Vijayawada. jayanthi, who did her Ph.D. on Ushasri's works, is a sub-editor in a Sakshi Telugu daily newspaper.
+Padmavathi who is working as a teacher for 25 years, in Vijayawada.
+Jayanthi, who did her Ph.D. on Ushasri's works, is a sub-editor in Sakshi Telugu Daily newspaper.
 Kalyani is in charge of the auditing section in a hospital.
 Ushasri faced so many difficulties, and struggled a lot in the beginning of his career.
 He also wrote a famous story, Athidhi Maryadha, which is a lesson for seventh class children in Telugu state and CBSE text book.